QHose/qlik-cloud-jwt-lambda-example/README.md

 If you like this tool can automatically
 - Enable auto creation of groups if the user logs in (you need this because you first have to login with the user and his groups, before you can assign a group to a space)
-- Set user entitlement assignment behavior
+- Set user entitlement assignment behavior (analyser, professional...)
 - Configure an identity provider
 - Configure authorization using JSON web tokens
 - Add groups to the tenant

-## Create spaces in a tenant
+## Create spaces in a tenant (To Do - not yet built)
 - Create the managed space
 - Add a group to a managed space with the consumer role
 - Add a group and assign it a role on the managed space

-# Create OAuth client (DOES NOT WORK)
+# Create OAuth client via MyQlik

 * go to `https://account.myqlik.qlik.com/account`
 * Create Oauth client ![image](https://user-images.githubusercontent.com/12411165/213698119-e396da53-908a-4529-80d4-f152648a0943.png)
 * Copy and save the values in the project root .env file ![image](https://user-images.githubusercontent.com/12411165/213698370-7187ee47-44af-4023-b3b9-d21ead85e969.png)
 ![Uploading image.png…]()

-# Create tenant specific OAUTH client

-* Follow the [steps](https://help.qlik.com/en-US/cloud-services/Subsystems/Hub/Content/Sense_Hub/Admin/mc-create-oauth-client.htm) to create a `web` OAUTH client, select the option `Allow Machine-to-Machine (M2M)`.
-Skip step 6: Leave the redirect fields empty.
-Click Copy to clipboard to save the client ID and client secret for later use.
-Store the client secret in a secure location.
-Click Done.
-* next you have to edit your new OAUTH client, and set the `consent method` to `trusted`.
-You have two options for consent: Required and Trusted.